-Full Services Partnerships (FSP): Up to three (3) FSP at a time receive an array of services to support wellness and promote the recovery from a severe emotional disturbance (SED).
+Full Services Partnerships (FSP): MHSA aims to serve up to three (3) FSP at a time receive an array of services to support wellness and promote the recovery from a severe emotional disturbance (SED).
 These services are provided by a network of mental health contract providers dedicated to working with the SED youth by helping to overcome barriers, identifying children and families in need, and engaging them in services.
 Outreach and engagement utilized where needed.
 FSP services can be utilized by qualifying individuals that are indigent or uninsured.